The steam oven shows F16; no steam is produced even though heating may work.

 How to Fix / Troubleshooting

-Safety first: Turn off power and let the appliance cool fully before accessing the steam generator.
+Safety first: Turn off the power and allow the appliance to cool completely before accessing the steam generator.

 Step-by-step checks: